Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 .. note::
-        In addition to these fields, any contract in Scilla has an implicitly declared mutable field ``_balance`` (initialised upon the contract’s creation), which keeps the amount of funds held by the contract.
-This field can be freely read within the implementation, but can only modified by explicitly transferring funds to other accounts.
+        In addition to these fields, every contract in Scilla has two implicitly declared fields:

+        - ``_balance`` : A mutable field of type ``Uint128`` which
+          keeps the amount of funds held by the contract.
+This field can be freely read from the contract code, but can only be modified by accepting funds within the code (using ``accept``), or by explicitly transferring funds to other accounts (using ``send``). ``_balance`` is initialised to 0 when deploying a contract.

+        - ``_this_address`` : An immutable field of type ``ByStr20``
+          holding the blockchain address of the contract.
+This field can be freely read from the contract code, but cannot be modified.